 - 314 total drivers lost their lives

-To explore your options in a free consultation with a member of our team, contact the Law Offices of Adam M. Smallow at (410) 877-6021.
-We offer representation to car accident victims on a contingency-fee-basis with no up-front payments required.
+The Law Offices of Adam M. Smallow offer a risk-free consultation.
+Our representation to car accident victims is on a contingency fee basis with no up-front payments required.
+We’re here for you when you need us.

 There are several laws to be aware of heading into a personal injury claim or lawsuit for car accident damages in Maryland.

-Maryland is one of just four states in the U.S. that uses a contributory negligence law where even 1% negligence can bar a claimant or plaintiff from recovering any compensation for their damages.
+Maryland is 1 of just 4 states in the U.S. that uses a contributory negligence law where even 1% negligence can prevent a claimant or plaintiff from recovering any compensation for their damages.

 While the law entitles you to seek compensation, it also limits the time you have to file a lawsuit requesting compensation.
-Maryland Courts and Judicial Proceedings §5-101 generally gives you three years to file a personal injury lawsuit.
-There is also a general three-year statute of limitations for wrongful death lawsuits, per Maryland Courts and Judicial Proceedings §3-904.
+Maryland Statute §5-101 generally gives you three years to file a personal injury lawsuit.
+There is also a general three-year limit for wrongful death lawsuits, per Maryland Statute §3-904.

 If you do not file your lawsuit by the applicable legal deadline, you might lose the ability to legally compel compensation from the at-fault driver.